-This project by Imperial College London will look at how the health of children aged 11 to 19 is influenced by the characteristics of the places they spend their time.
+This project by Imperial College London looked at how the health of children aged 11 to 19 is influenced by the characteristics of the places they spend their time.

-The study will assess which places generate the most important influences on children; how place-based health influences can be characterised and measured; and whether meaningful concepts and measures of social and economic development of places can be identified.
+The study assessed which places generate the most important influences on children; how place-based health influences can be characterised and measured; and whether meaningful concepts and measures of social and economic development of places can be identified.

-The project team will actively engage with teenagers through focus groups.
+The project team actively engaged with teenagers through focus groups.

-The study will apply novel approaches, combining spatial databases on health-relevant place-based characteristics, advanced geospatial methods, routinely collected population-level educational attainment information from the Department for Education, and the newest developments in mathematical modelling.
+The study applied novel approaches, combining spatial databases on health-relevant place-based characteristics, advanced geospatial methods, routinely collected population-level educational attainment information from the Department for Education, and the newest developments in mathematical modelling.